Dimasarsyad4/SaaS-QA-Case-Study/LegacyAppDesktop-TestExecutionReport.md

 # 6. Conclusion & Recommendation

 The deployment of version **v7.4** exhibits notable instability within its cloud integration layer (`INT`) and IoT device synchronization layer (`SYNC`), with **2 unresolved Critical bugs** (silent NIK data corruption causing blank reports, and silent profile overwrite scrambling biometric identity mapping) alongside **3 High-severity bugs**, none of which had been resolved at the time of reporting.

-This build **does not meet** the Exit Criteria established in the Master Test Plan.
-It is recommended to withhold client-side production deployment until these defects — particularly the Critical-severity data integrity issues — are resolved and re-verified through another regression pass.
+As the application was already in active production use, it is recommended to prioritize resolution of the Critical-severity defects and apply interim mitigation measures to reduce data integrity risk while permanent fixes are developed.

 Note: All defects listed remained open at the time of the author's departure from the project.
 Retesting and resolution verification were not completed within this employment period.